-Learn how to open file in read only mode under vi or vim editor.
-Opening read only prevents any accidental edits in file and maintain file integrity.
+Learn how to open the file in the read-only mode under vi or vim editor.
+Opening it as read-only prevents any accidental edits in the file and maintain file integrity.

 “vi editor” is sysadmin’s and programmer’s daily text editor in Linux Unix systems.
 Opening a file to view its content can be achieved by many commands like

-less etc. But many prefer to open a file in vi editor to view.
-Especially when file is long and one needs to search particular terms in it.
+less etc. But many prefer to open a file in vi editors to view.
+Especially when the file is long and one needs to search particular terms in it.
 Vi editor makes it easy to search content, line numbering while viewing files.

-One of the disadvantage is you are prone to accidentally alter file content and end up in saving it in file.
-This is threat to file integrity and hence needs to be avoided.
-Option is to view files in vi editor carefully or open them in read only mode!
+One of the disadvantages is you are prone to accidentally alter file content and end up saving it in the file.
+This is a threat to file integrity and hence needs to be avoided.
+The option is to view files in vi editors carefully or open them in read-only mode!

 Lets see different ways to view file in read only mode under vi :

 1. Use of view command